karl-zylinski/karl-zylinski.github.io/content/posts/know-why-you-dont-like-oop.md

 ## Encapsulation: It depends
 Hiding things for the sake of hiding them will just create friction.
 For example, when you know that a private field contains useful state, but you can't access it, then it's just annoying, with little benefit.

 However, I can see the value of sometimes having a black-box API.
-Perhaps you want a strict, versioned, black-box API.
+Perhaps you want a strict, versioned API.
 You want to avoid breaking changes in the API.
-In that case hiding internal things can be good, so you know exactly what parts the end-users are exposed to.
+In that case, hiding internal things can be good.
+That way you know exactly what parts the end-users are exposed to.
 That's the API surface.
 That's the stuff you must be careful with changing.

 I'd default to everything being public and never using encapsulation.
 It's just annoying.
 But you probably know when you need to create a black-box API.
 And in that case you'll end up with encapsulation as a byproduct.